run-llama/llama_index/docs/how_to/custom_prompts.md

 # Defining Prompts

 Prompting is the fundamental input that gives LLMs their expressive power.
-GPT Index uses prompts to build the index, do insertion, perform traversal during querying, and to synthesize the final answer.
+LlamaIndex uses prompts to build the index, do insertion, perform traversal during querying, and to synthesize the final answer.

-GPT Index uses a finite set of *prompt types*, described [here](/reference/prompts.rst).
+LlamaIndex uses a finite set of *prompt types*, described [here](/reference/prompts.rst).
 All index classes, along with their associated queries, utilize a subset of these prompts.
 The user may provide their own prompt.
 If the user does not provide their own prompt, default prompts are used.